We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Rirob +0 points · over 6 years ago
+Rirob +0 points · about 7 years ago

 My doctor highly recommends that people don't try surgery as the likely hood that surgery will solve your sleep apnea issues are slim to none!
 I'm at my last resort trying a bipap machine with nasal pillows hoping it will eventually help or help cure my sleep apnea?